chsasank/frontend-roadmap/react/nextjs.md

 This automatically generates css class names so that you don't have to worry about css collisions.
 Also only minimal amount of css required for each page is loaded.

 While css modules are more useful for component-level styles, you can also have global css.
-Global css can be anywhere, but they have to be imported only in `pages/_app.js`.
+Global css file can be put anywhere, but they have to be imported only in `pages/_app.js`.
 Create following following files

 ```css
 /* styles/global.css */